 If you have received your financial aid award and still need money for college, private loans may be worth considering.
-Private loans are offered by banks, credit unions, and other lending organizations.
+Banks, credit unions, and other lending organizations offer private loans.

-Private loans are taken out in your name, and often require you to apply with a qualified cosigner who has an established credit history.
-Even if a cosigner is not required in your situation, using one may still help you obtain a better interest rate.
-Be aware that the best rates are provided to borrowers and cosigners with the strongest credit qualifications.
+You take out private loans in your own name.
+They often require you to apply with a qualified cosigner who has an established credit history.
+Even if you don’t need a cosigner, using one may still help you obtain a better interest rate.
+Lenders provide the best rates to borrowers and cosigners with the strongest credit qualifications.

 As a general rule, private loans should be the last financial aid option.
 Always file the Free Application for Federal Student Aid (FAFSA) first, and accept any grants, scholarships, work-study and federal loans offered by your school before taking out a private loan.
 Federal loans offer more repayment options, income-based programs, and in some cases, loan forgiveness alternatives.

-If you decide a private loan is right for your situation, here are some things to consider when selecting a program:
+If you decide a private loan is right for you, consider these things when selecting a program.

 1. Check to see if your college has a recommended lender list.

-Some schools investigate private loan programs and providers on behalf of their students and provide lists of those they think would best meet their students’ needs.
+Some schools investigate private loan programs and providers on behalf of their students.
+They provide lists of those they think would best meet their students’ needs.
 If your school has a list, you can begin there.
-School lender lists are generally posted on your school’s financial aid website.
-In many cases, the website will link you to a third party where a list of programs is provided on behalf of your school.
+Your school generally posts school lender lists on their financial aid website.
+In many cases, the website links you to a third party where your school provided a list of programs.
 In either case, loan programs are usually listed by feature, so you can compare to see which might best meet your needs.
 If your school does not have a lender list, you can investigate Credible or other websites which will provide loan program options and help you compare features.

 2. Decide which features are the most important to you.

-- Rates – As you compare interest rates, you will see that some lenders use an index called London Interbank Offered Rates (LIBOR) and others use the Prime Rate index.
-Since they are not the same, look instead at the loan programs’ Annual Percentage Rates (APRs).
-The lowest and highest APR ranges will generally be displayed.
-If APRs are not listed, you should be aware that the Prime Rate is typically two to three points higher than LIBOR.
+- Rates – In comparing interest rates, you will see some lenders use an index called London Interbank Offered Rates (LIBOR), and others use the Prime Rate index.
+Since they aren’t the same, look at the loan programs’ Annual Percentage Rates (APRs).
+The lowest and highest APR ranges are be displayed.
+If APRs aren’t listed, be aware that the Prime Rate is typically two to three points higher than LIBOR.
 The most current rates can be located in the Federal Reserve’s Statistical Release.

 - Fees – Most private loan lenders offer zero application and origination fees.
 Check all loan programs you are considering to make sure this is true and to determine if there are other fees associated with the loan.